Nikola Popović (football coach): Coaching career

-On 21 December 2017, it was announced that Popović would take over as Head Coach of the Ottawa Fury of the United Soccer League.
+On 21 December 2017, it was announced that Popović would take over as head coach of the Ottawa Fury of the United Soccer League.

-In May 2018, he won award of USL Coach Of The Month and reached the Semi-Finals in the Canadian Championship.

-Nikola brings his very attractive and effective style of football based on possession and high pressure.
-In the same season, he managed to have the most successful start of the season in Ottawa Fury FC, achieved most goals scored in history of the Club and Qualified for the USL playoffs for the first time in history of the club in USL.
-In the Canadian Cup, the Team also reached the Semi-Finals.
+In May 2018, he won award of USL Coach Of The Month and reached the semi-finals in the Canadian Championship.
+In the same season, he managed to have the most successful start of the season in Ottawa Fury FC, achieved most goals scored in history of the club and qualified for the USL playoffs for the first time in history of the club in USL.
+In the Canadian Cup, the team also reached the semi-finals.

-Nikola come back to Europe because is invited by Hélder Cristóvão to assist him in DAC1904.
-Popović worked already with Hélder in Benfica, and now joins him at Dunajská Streda, Slovak Super Liga (Fortuna Liga).
+He cane back to Europe because is invited by Hélder Cristóvão to assist him in DAC1904.
+Popović worked already with Hélder in Benfica, and now joins him at Dunajská Streda, Slovak Super Liga.